NorthChild/NorthChild/README.md

 -->

 A LITTLE ABOUT ME:

-> C# SDET Consultant,
+A Little about me:

-> ISTQB,
+> C# SDET
-> Full-Stack Certified,
+> ISTQB Certified
-> Game Developer
+> Indie Game Programmer

-- C#, Python, PHP, JavaScript, SQL, HTML, CSS.
+> Full-Stack Certified

-- Selenium, Postman, Git, GitHub, Azure DevOps, SpecFlow, RestSharp, Entity Framework, NUnit, PowerBI, WPF, Unity
+> C# / JavaScript / Python / SQL / T-SQL / PHP / HTML / CSS
-- Agile, SOLID OOP, TDD, BDD
+> Selenium / Postman API testing / Git / SQL Server Management Studio / Entity Framework / Dapper / Azure Infrastructure  / NUnit / SpecFlow / WPF / PowerBI / DAXStudio / RestSharp / Unity & Unreal Game Engines

-I'm a massive STEM nerd, i love learning and challenging myself, inexorably stretching the boundaries of what i'm capable of accomplishing.
+> Agile, OOP, TDD, BDD

-After a long journey of self discovery, i decided to dedicate my life to the stem field, soon after discovering programming, i realised that i could work in any discipline with it.
+From an entertainment background to university research, to engineering for the biggest fashion retailer business in the world.
+I love expanding the boundaries of what I can learn and achieve.

-Dropping everything to learn and be proficient in the amazingly creative medium that is programming.
+I’m a lively, incredibly curious and driven individual that will strive to bring the best of any environment he is placed in.

 <!--